-Thus, if you wish to claim your deduction under Section 80U, you need to submit a copy of a medical certificate in the prescribed format at the time of filing an income tax return.
+Thus, if you wish to claim your deduction under Section 80U, you must submit a copy of a medical certificate in the prescribed format when filing an income tax return.

 Definition of Disability as per Section 80U of the Income Tax Act:

-Persons with Disability (Equal Opportunities, Protection of Rights and Full) Act, 1995 specifies that a person who has been certified by the medical authority with 40% disability is defined as disabled.
+Persons with Disability (Equal Opportunities, Protection of Rights and Full) Act, 1995 specifies that a person certified by the medical authority with 40% disability is defined as disabled.

 This includes the following types of disabilities:

-Any individual who has very limited vision, with a lack of sight by 20 degrees, or whose vision is not above 6160 even after the use of lenses, is categorised in this disability category.
-Any individual with the above-mentioned conditions is eligible for tax exemption under this section.
+Any individual with minimal vision, a lack of sight by 20 degrees, or whose vision is not above 6160 even after using lenses is categorised in this disability category.
+Individuals under the above conditions are eligible for tax exemption under this section.

 - Minimal Vision:

-Minimal vision is a condition when a person has a vision impairment that is incurable even after surgery.
+Minimal vision is a condition when a person has an incurable vision impairment even after surgery.
 But they can use their vision with the help of specific devices.
 This is a permanent condition and irreversible.
 So, people with minimal vision are also classified as disabled and can qualify for a tax exemption under Section 80U.

 - Leprosy Cured:

-This includes people who have suffered from leprosy in the past but have recovered now.
-But if a person is facing problems in functioning their eye, hand or feet, they are defined as disabled under the Persons with Disability Act 1995.
+This includes people who have suffered from past leprosy but have recovered.
+But people who face problems functioning with their eyes, hand or feet are defined as disabled under the Persons with Disability Act 1995.
 They qualify for a tax exemption under Section 80U.

-This also applies to individuals and senior citizens who have severe deformities due to which they can’t work anymore and thus earn their own living.
+This also applies to individuals and senior citizens with severe deformities because they can’t work anymore and thus earn their living.

 - Hearing impairment: